The S/4HANA revolution is here to stay.

 Several RFgen customers have already switched to S/4HANA without interrupting their RFgen environment.

 For more about the differences, you can expect between ECC and S/4HANA, read this informative post by H. M. Hofman on the official SAP blog.
-Also, check out this extensive (but helpful) Q&A from SAP Insider.

 S/4 HANA Deployment Models: Cloud, On-prem, or Hybrid?

 SAP S/4HANA is available in both cloud and on-premise editions and may be used in hybrid models using either a private or public cloud.